chuckreynolds/Selfish-Fresh-Start/readme.txt

 * tested up to WP 4.9
 * removed the removing of old IM fields; no longer a problem in modern WP installs
+* removed, by request, another news rss feed dashboard box; this one from moderntribe plugins

 = 1.1.0 =